mozilla-services/docs/source/server-devguide/working.rst

 External dependencies
 ---------------------

-In Hudson the tests are running in an environment built from scratch so the tests should not:
+In Jenkins the tests are running in an environment built from scratch so the tests should not:

 1. depend on any file that is not in the checkout